I-RED Application Overview

 Through the IDeA Regional Entrepreneurship Development (I-RED) award from NIGMS, XLN is developing and launching a suite of experience-based entrepreneurship education products and tools that will be coupled with commercialization programming and coaching and deployed as the “I-RED Program”.
 The aim of the I-RED program is to build biomedical researchers’ and students’ entrepreneurial knowledge and skills needed to translate scientific discoveries and innovative technologies into commercial products and shorten the time it takes to get these technologies from bench to market.

-As this is NOT a “regular” research grant, the types of eligible activities are going to be determined by specific product or technology commercialization needs, and funding will be distributed in tranches, after achieving specified milestones.
+As this is NOT a “regular” research grant, the types of eligible commercialization activities to be incentivized are going to be determined by specific product or technology commercialization needs, and funding will be distributed in tranches, after achieving specified milestones.
 As an example, such milestones may include activities such as deep customer discovery (from creating a set of the appropriate questions for the interviews to participating in certain events, e.g., HLTH, VIVE, BIO, etc. conference and interviewing the participants); going through the training using educational modules provided by the funder or otherwise available to the applicant; or completing an assignment that furthers their understanding of the commercialization topic (e.g., an in depth sizing of the market using TAM, SAM, SOM, a unit cost analysis, building a 5-year Pro Forma, completing a payer return-on-investment (ROI) model, to name a few).
-Some of these outputs can be used in an SBIR/STTR submission, and investor pitch, etc.
+Many of these outputs can be used in an SBIR/STTR submission, and investor pitch, etc.

 Applicant’s academic institutions are encouraged to offer additional/matching funds to the awardees.
 To allow as much funding as possible to go towards actual technology commercialization (that if successful, will in the future bring additional revenue to the academic institution), F&A rates charged by the academic institution should not exceed 10% of MTDC.